Deep-learning Assisted Detection and Quantification of (oo)cysts of Giardia and Cryptosporidium on Smartphone Microscopy Images: Methods

 \subsection{Experimental Setup}

-\autoref{fig:block_diagram} illustrates the overall pipeline of the training and evaluation of the three object detectors using expert and non-expert annotated images captured from brightfield and smartphone images.
-During training, the images were first pre-processed (see \autoref{sec:imp_details}) and then fed as an input to one of the three object detection models for classifying the object type (\emph{Giardia} or \emph{Cryptosporidium}) and localizing the objects with a bounding box.
+\autoref{fig:block_diagram} illustrates the overall pipeline of the training and evaluation of the four object detectors using expert and non-expert annotated images captured from brightfield and smartphone images.
+During training, the images were first pre-processed (see \autoref{sec:imp_details}) and then fed as an input to one of the four object detection models for classifying the object type (\emph{Giardia} or \emph{Cryptosporidium}) and localizing the objects with a bounding box.

-\subsubsection{Evaluation approach}
+\subsubsection{Evaluation Approach}

-Since the target application is to be able to assess the contamination in vegetable samples by identifying and counting the number of (oo)cysts of the two parasites in the microscopic images, we evaluate the three models using classification performance metrics: precision, recall, and F1 score.
-The model-predicted cysts can belong to one of the three categories: true positive (TP) when the model's object prediction (of either \emph{Giardia} or \emph{Cryptosporidium} cysts) correctly matches with the Ground Truth (GT) annotation, false positive (FP) when the model's object prediction is different than the GT, and finally false negative (FN) when the model does not detect cysts annotated by the experts in the images.
-Precision, Recall, and F1 score are calculated based on these three values to evaluate the models' performances.
+Since the target application is to be able to assess the contamination in vegetable samples by identifying and counting the number of (oo)cysts of the two parasites in the microscopic images, we evaluate the four models using classification performance metrics: precision, recall, and F1-score.
+The model-predicted cysts can belong to one of the three categories: True Positive (TP) when the model's object prediction (of either \emph{Giardia} or \emph{Cryptosporidium} cysts) correctly matches with the Ground Truth (GT) annotation, False Positive (FP) when the model's object prediction is different than the GT, and finally False Negative (FN) when the model does not detect cysts annotated by the experts in the images.
+Precision, Recall, and F1-scores are calculated based on these three values to evaluate the models' performances.

 In addition to assessing the object detection model's performance against the expert GT annotations, we also evaluate how the model compares with non-expert humans.
 This helps assess the utility of deploying the automated models in places where the experts are not available.